genesiscommunitysuccess/docs/docs/01_getting-started/05_use-cases/postgres-data-pipeline/01_create-project.md

 You can find more information on Fields [here](../../../../database/fields-tables-views/fields-tables-views/).

 The next step is to add the relevant [Fields](../../../../database/fields-tables-views/fields/) to [Tables](../../../../database/fields-tables-views/tables/).
-Open `datapipeline-trades-tables-dictionary.kts` under `datapipeline-trades/server/jvm/datapipeline-trades-config/src/main/resources/cfg` (if you chose another project name don't forget to replace `datapipeline-trades` with it) and enter the following:
+Open **datapipeline-trades-tables-dictionary.kts** under **datapipeline-trades/server/jvm/datapipeline-trades-config/src/main/resources/cfg** (if you chose another project name, then these files will have different names - starting with your application name) and enter the following:

 ```kotlin
 tables {